404 may refer to any of the following:

 What should I do when I get a 404 error?

-If you are visiting a web page you have no control of and get a 404 error, there is nothing you can do on your end to get the page to work again.
-However, you can try the suggestions on the document below.
+If you are visiting a web page and get a 404 error, there is nothing you can do to get the page to work again.
+However, if you receive a 404 error on a website you control, you can try the suggestions below to resolve the error.

 Creating a custom 404 page